-RCA Radios or Television Receivers with Phono Jack
+RCA Radios with Phono Jack

 Plug male connector on the end of the "Phono" lead into the female connector on the receiver chassis.
 If set is provided with a phono switch, push or turn the "Phono" switch to "Phono" position, and operate the Record Changer Attachment according to instructions.
-If no switch is provided, use minimum setting of receiver volume control which will give acceptable volume, and tune receiver off frequency from any very strong station.
+If no switch is provided, use maximum setting of volume control on attachment, and minimum setting of radio volume control which will give acceptable volume, and tune receiver off frequency from any very strong station.
 In some instances the radio volume control will have the effect of a tone control.